n1ru4l/graphql-live-query/packages/socket-io-graphql-server/README.md

   /* getParameter is invoked for each operation. */
   getParameter: ({ socket }) => ({
     execute: liveQueryStore.execute,
-    /* The paramaters used for the operation execution. */
+    /* The parameters used for the operation execution. */
     graphQLExecutionParameter: {
       schema,
       rootValue:,